-We service and repair all types of band and orchestra instruments, from flutes to tubas, and small violins to large upright basses.
+We service and repair all types of band from flutes to tubas.
 Our professional team works full-time to ensure that your instruments are cared for and provide the best possible musical experience.
 Our rental customers who enjoy our VIP insurance pay no additional cost or deductible to have their instruments repaired or replaced if necessary.

 Philip Kassel began working in the band repair shop for Dunkley Music in 2013.
 He has received a Bachelor’s Degree in Music from the University of North Carolina at Greensboro and a Masters of Music degree from DePaul University in Chicago.
 An active performer, he currently is the Associate Principle Horn player in the Boise Philharmonic and performs frequently across the country with the Chicago based brass quintet Gaudete Brass.
 In the summer, you can often find him playing in the orchestra pit at the Idaho Shakespeare Festival.
 In addition to his performing schedule, Philip teaches french horn lessons at the Esther Simplot Performing Arts Academy.